ONSdigital/business-index-dataload/README.md

 ## Deploying the application ##

 * The initial implementation is deployed manually.
-* The application JAR and the 3rd party libfrary JARs are all placed in a directory in HDFS that can be accessed by Oozie.
+* The application JAR and the 3rd party library JARs are all placed in a directory in HDFS that can be accessed by Oozie.
 * Data files are also stored in HDFS.
 * The data file names and locations are specified in `application.conf`, but can be provided at runtime via "-D" parameters.
 * The application is executed as a 3-step Oozie workflow.